lamanno-epfl/velocycle/README.md

 ## Additional materials

-For notebooks and data files not used in the tutorials included in this repo, but used in the original publication, please see the following [Zenodo]() page and [GEO]().
+For notebooks and data files not used in the tutorials included in this repo, but used in the original publication, please see the following [Zenodo]() page and [GEO](), both of which are coming soon!.

 ## Citation